Contributor: Carefree Boat Club of Southern Connecticut

 - Member is responsible for any loss or damage to Club boats and accessory equipment.
 As with rental car contracts, any damage whether caused by member or another boater, the member is responsible.
 If damage is caused by another boater, the member is responsible for collecting proper (insurance) information

 - Member is the Skipper of the vessel and totally responsible for the safety of all on board.
-Should a passenger be injured and a medical claim filed with HRTK’s insurer, the Member is responsible for the insurance deductible up to $3000.
+Should a passenger be injured, and a medical claim filed with HRTK’s insurer, the member is responsible for the insurance deductible up to $5000.

 - Member is responsible for fuel used.

 - Member is responsible for any loss and/or damage to the boat and/or equipment.
-If loss is covered under Club’s insurance policy, Member’s liability may be limited to $3000 per incident.
+If loss is covered under Club’s insurance policy, member’s liability may be limited up to a maximum of $5000 per incident.

-- Damage to a Club boat may result in the Member losing boating privileges for 2 at least weeks or until damage cost is received and successful re-training takes place.
+- Damage to a Club boat may result in the Member losing boating privileges for at least 2 weeks or until damage cost is received.

-- Refer to contract – 33) Member’s Responsibility for Watercraft
+- Refer to contract – 38) Boat Damage

 - Clothing – heeled shoes are not allowed on board